Why do I need to employ the services of a garden designer?

 How can I be assured of the quality of the materials specified in the plans?

 All materials are specified are of the highest quality and in most cases, are guaranteed by the manufacturers or main suppliers.
-If you commission a garden design, the drawing will stipulate in detail all the materials to be applied during a garden construction.
+If you commission a garden design, the drawing will stipulate in detail all the materials to be utilised during the garden construction.

 What if I require additional specific features or components not routinely included in design work?